Hexa Cover

 My submission to the 2025 DesignFlows competition by Bending Spoons.
 With just 4 days to complete the challenge, I designed a mission-critical interface that enables seamless coordination between humans and special robots.

 Participants were presented with a scenario about designing a given user flow showing how a user navigated through the app to complete a specific task.
-The steps can be shortened into these bullet points:

 1. The user opens the app